TheMrityunjayPathak/Feature-Engineering/README.md

 ---

 ### Missing Categorical Data
-- Most common way to handle missing data in categorical variable is to replacing them with the most frequent category.
+- Most common way to handle missing data in categorical variable is to replace them with most frequent category.

 ### Example
 ```python